 Click a chart/ image to enlarge.

 Emissions from power plants and industrial sources are only part of the story.
-Another category of the emissions inventory includes mobile sources such as cars and trucks and nonpoint sources like residential and light commercial fuel combustion.
+Other emission categories include mobile sources, such as cars and trucks, and nonpoint sources like residential and light commercial fuel combustion.
 In urban areas, the total emissions from the mobile sources is greater than point sources for some pollutants.
-Additional emissions reduction strategies for these areas may become necessary.

 National Emissions Inventory from All Sources